pixijs/spine/README.md

 # pixi-spine

-Spine 3.8 implementation for pixi v3 and pixi v4.
+Spine 3.8 implementation for pixi v4.

+Npm tag is `pixi4-spine3.8`

 Works both with `json` and binary `skel` files!